RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 *This feature is only available when using the GLES3 backend.*

-While Godot supports three sources of reflection data (Sky, ReflectionProbe, and GIProbe), they may not provide enough detail for all situations.
+While Rebel Engine supports three sources of reflection data (Sky, ReflectionProbe, and GIProbe), they may not provide enough detail for all situations.
 Scenarios where Screen Space Reflections make the most sense are when objects are in contact with each other (object over floor, over a table, floating on water, etc).